entangle-quantum/CherryDev-Arch/README.md

 I'm a 15-year-old self-taught developer from New Zealand.
 I'm learning everything from full-stack web development to mobile apps, games, and software.
 I code to create, express, and connect — all while staying grounded in my faith in Islam and my community.

-I'm a young Muslim developer living in a difficult home environment, where my religion and gender identity aren't accepted.
+I'm a young Muslim developer living in a difficult home environment, where my religion isn't accepted.
 Despite this, I'm committed to learning and growing as a developer.

 I currently rely on school computers to code, and I use my phone at home to keep learning.
-One day, I hope to get a MacBook, land a remote job in tech or work in Makkah, Saudi Arabia — A place where I can live freely as myself and practise my religion without fear.
+One day, I hope to buy myself MacBook, and study at the Islamic University of Madinah in Saudi Arabia.

 Until then, I'm learning every day, building personal projects (which I’ll share when they’re ready), and dreaming big.